portellam/xbox-and-xbox-360-title-data/scripts/README.md

 - Content is CC BY-SA 3.0 - attribute Wikipedia as source.
 - Follow Wikimedia [*Terms of Use*][2300].
 - Include original article links in redistributed data.

-- Maximum two-hundred (200) requests/second, six-thousand (6,000) requests/day
+- Maximum two-hundred (200) requests/second, six-thousand (6,000) requests/day.
-(this tool uses much lower limits).

 - Respect the [`robots.txt`][2301].

 - The following tools apply: